-- KU1 Demonstrate originality and creativity in the application of a coherent and detailed knowledge of international music management. - KU2 Display a critical awareness of current problems and new insights in music management business and management informed by the forefront of academic and professional practice. - KU3 Understand how a deep understanding of the historic and contemporary place of music management in society works to inform strategy, production, and finances in a range of business models and structures.
+- KU1 Demonstrate originality and creativity in the application of a coherent and detailed knowledge of luxury business management. - KU2 Display a critical awareness of current problems and new insights in luxury business management informed by the forefront of academic and professional practice. - KU3 Understand how a deep understanding of the historic and contemporary place of luxury business management in society works to inform strategy, production, and finances in a range of business models and structures.